Work Health & Safety for Statutory Supervisors

 Depending on how well you work in the classroom, there may not be any further work required other than 3rd party training observation sign offs.
 Our aim is to keep you focused and engaged in class and enjoy the experience so you can retain information.
 At the same time we aim to build your skills in terminology and research and how to quickly locate the information you need for the DMIRS exam and for future reference in the workplace.

-MHRC can offer other delivery arrangements to suit organisational requirements.
+MHRC can offer various delivery arrangements to suit organisational requirements.

 On successful completion of the program you will be issued with a Statement of Attainment.